vis2014/Assignment2/readme.md

 ##**Function**:

     If I want to find someone number, I need to click my mouse.
-This is the basic function.
-Sometimes I may lose connection with somebody of my contact.
+This is the basic function.Sometimes I may lose connection with somebody of my contact.
 There are many situations ,for example, I lose his or her number or he had changed his number.
 Or their mobile phone didn’t work.
 So I can use the telephone contacts net to search who keeps the better relationship with him or her to know what’s the matter.

 ###our basis
 We all have some knowledge about C.